 Also nominated in this category were Paddy Breen, Angela Cashin, Faye Collins, Becky Davies, Bridget Dunbar, Geraldine Green, Gill Heaton, Matthew Hinton, Stephanie Jones, the Living Well Centre Team, Denise Moore, Mandy Pritchard, Irene Reynolds, Sandie Robinson and Keira Smith.

-Long-service certificates were also presented to Sarah Bache, Jackie Galpin, Shantal Lavill and Rebecca Stone who have reached 15 years working for John Taylor Hospice.
+Long-service certificates were also presented to Sarah Bache, Jackie Galpin, Shantal Lavill and Rebecca Stone who have reached 15 years working for John Taylor Hospice and Irene Reynolds who has reached 20 years.

 Hospice Chair Harry Turner, who presented the awards said: “I never cease to be impressed by the dedication of the staff at John Taylor Hospice.
 These nominations and awards show us just how hard our teams are working to ensure that every moment matters for patients, their families, supporters and their colleagues.”